actionml/cluster-setup/minimum-cluster-setup.md

  - **Small High Availabiltiy Cluster Setup Guide**: For a 3 machines with all services running on all machine in HA mode see [this guide](https://github.com/actionml/cluster-setup/blob/master/small-ha-cluster-setup.md).
 For this setup make sure to give each machine 16g or more.
  - **Distributed Cluster Setup Guide**: For setting up to use all external cluster machines for a large scale installation see [this guide](https://github.com/actionml/cluster-setup/blob/master/distributed-cluster-setup-guide.md).

-In this guide all services are setup with multiple or standby masters in true clustered mode.
-To make  High Availability complete, a secondary master would need to be setup for HDFS (not described here).
-Elasticsearch and HBase are setup in High Availability mode (HA) using this guide.

-You can also setup more servers and distribute the services mentioned here differently.
-One of the first places you might want to do this is to use something like AWS EMR for Spark.
-If you are using the Universal Recommender this will only be needed in the `pio train` phase and is a heavy-weight operations.
-See the end of this guide to scale beyond this 3-machine setup.

 Note also that the details of having any single machine reboot and rejoin all clusters are left to the reader and not covered here.

 ##Requirements

-In this guide, all servers share all services, except PredictionIO, which runs only on the master server.
-Setup of multiple EventServers and PredictionServers is done with load-balancers and is out of the scope of this guide.
+In this guide we create a master that runs all services, is an EventServer and PredictionServer, as well as running the Spark Master, HDFS, Elasticsearch, and HBase.
+The temporary Spark Workers may be launched before `pio train` and shutdown after.

-- Hadoop 2.6.2 (Clustered)
+- Hadoop 2.6.2
-- Spark 1.6.0 (Clustered)
+- Spark 1.6.0
-- Elasticsearch 1.7.4 (Clustered, standby master)
+- Elasticsearch 1.7.5
-- HBase 1.1.4 (Clustered, standby master), due to a bug in 1.1.2 and earlier HBase it is advised you move to 1.1.3+ as quickly as you can.
+- HBase 1.1.4 due to a bug in 1.1.2 and earlier HBase it is advised you move to 1.1.4+ as quickly as you can.
-- PredictionIO 0.9.6 (as of this writing a work in progress so must be built from source [here](https://github.com/actionml/PredictionIO/tree/v0.9.6)) using the v0.9.6 branch.
+- PredictionIO 0.9.6 (as of this writing a work in progress so must be built from source [here](https://github.com/actionml/PredictionIO) using the v0.9.6 tag (Provided by ActionML)
-- Universal Recommender [here](https://github.com/actionml/template-scala-parallel-universal-recommendation/tree/v0.3.0) using the v0.3.0 branch (Provided by ActionML)
+- Universal Recommender [here](https://github.com/actionml/template-scala-parallel-universal-recommendation) using the v0.3.0 tag (Provided by ActionML)
-- 'Nix server, some instructions below are specific to Ubuntu, a Debian derivative
+- 'Nix server, some instructions below are specific to Ubuntu, a Debian derivative and Mac OS X. Using Windows it is advised that you run a VM with a Linux OS.

 ##1.
 Setup User, SSH, and host naming on All Hosts:

 1.1 Create user for PredictionIO `pio` in each server

-    adduser pio # Give it some password
+    adduser aml # Give it some password

-1.2 Give the `pio` user sudoers permissions and login to the new user.
+1.2 Give the `aml` user sudoers permissions and login to the new user.
 This setup assumes the pio user as the **owner of all services** including Spark and Hadoop (HDFS).

+    sudo nano /etc/sudoers.d/sudo-group

+Add this line to the file

+    # Members of the sudo group may gain root privileges
+    # with no password (somewhat controversial)
+    %sudo  ALL=(ALL) NOPASSWD:ALL

+Then save and add aml user to sudoers

-    usermod -a -G sudo pio
+    sudo usermod -a -G sudo aml
-    sudo su pio # or exit and login as the pio user
+    sudo su aml # or exit and login as the aml user cd ~
+    sudo service sudo restart # just to be sure permission are all active

-Notice that we are now logged in as the `pio` user
+Notice that we are now logged in as the `aml` user and are in the home directory

 1.3 Setup passwordless ssh between all hosts of the cluster.
 This is a combination of adding all public keys to `authorized_keys` and making sure that `known_hosts` includes all cluster hosts, including any host to itself.
 There must be no prompt generated when any host tries to connect via ssh to any other host. **Note:** The importance of this cannot be overstated!
 If ssh does not connect without requiring a password and without asking for confirmation **nothing else in the guide will work!**